x-lin/data-vis/README.md

 # Modules
 Currently, the project consists of three modules:
-- `data-web`: A Spring Boot application containing the mainly the user-side logic.
+- `data-web`: A Spring Boot application containing mainly the user-side logic.
 Comprises a backend, a frontend and an embedded DB.
 - `jira-rest`: An extraction service fetching the data from the JIRA REST interface.
 - `jama-rest`: An extraction service fetching the data from the Jama REST interface.